AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

+Agora’s Interactive Live Streaming makes it easy for you to build apps with audio and video streaming that encourage real-time exchanges, creating deeper connections and driving revenue opportunities.

 This page shows the minimum code you need to integrate high-quality, low-latency Interactive Live Streaming into your app using the Video SDK for iOS.

 ## Understand the tech